lachlanwp/Wurqit/tests/README.md

 # Generator Module Tests

-This directory contains comprehensive unit tests for the `generator.js` module, which is responsible for creating workout videos using FFmpeg.
+This directory contains comprehensive unit tests for the `generator.ts` module, which is responsible for creating workout videos using FFmpeg.

 ## Test Files